 This section provides an overview and analysis of our compensation program and policies, the material compensation decisions made under those programs and policies, and the material factors considered in making those decisions.
 The discussion below is intended to help you understand the detailed information provided in our executive compensation tables and put that information into context within our overall compensation program.
-The series of tables following this Compensation Discussion and Analysis provides more detailed information concerning compensation earned or paid in Fiscal 2014, the fiscal year ended September 30, 2013 ("Fiscal 2013") and the fiscal year ended September 30, 2012 ("Fiscal 2012") for the following individuals (each a "named executive officer" as of September 30, 2014):
+The series of tables following this Compensation Discussion and Analysis provides more detailed information concerning compensation earned or paid in Fiscal 2014, the fiscal year ended September 30, 2012 ("Fiscal 2012") for the following individuals (each a "named executive officer" as of September 30, 2014):

-- Omar M. Asali, a Director and our President; - Thomas A. Williams, our Executive Vice President and Chief Financial Officer; - · David M. Maura, a Director and our Managing Director and Executive Vice President of Investments; and
+- Omar M. Asali, a Director and our President; - Thomas A. Williams, our Executive Vice President and Chief Financial Officer; - David M. Maura, a Director and our Managing Director and Executive Vice President of Investments; and